 - They come with wide toe-boxes that allow your kids toes to move comfortably.

-Disadvantages Of Xero Shoes – Choose Them Carefully!
+Disadvantages of Xero Shoes – Choose Them Carefully!

-Although xero shoes satisfy some parents’ desire for shoes that imitate barefoot walking, they do have major drawbacks.
+Although Xero shoes satisfy some parents desire for shoes that imitate barefoot walking, they do have major drawbacks.
 These shoes don’t offer all the support that kids’ feet require to keep their feet and legs healthy.

 They offer freedom and flexibility for kids’ feet but these advantages can be disadvantages if your kid’s feet or ankle becomes twisted.
-Sturdy, supportive shoes provide more ankle support and protect your kids feet and ankles from injuries.
+Sturdy, supportive shoes provide more ankle support and protect your kid’s feet and ankles from injuries.

-Below you can find a selection of the best xero shoe for kids!
+Below you can find a selection of the best Xero shoe for kids:

-All of these shoe styles fit “true to size”,which means that you need a half a size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.
+All of these Xero shoe styles fit “true to size”,which means that you need to provide your child with a “half a size longer” of the size that they measured in the standard foot measuring scale (Brannock Device), in order to allow for growing room.

 Do you happen to need a pair of Xero Shoes for yourself?
 I wrote an article where I describe the best Xero Shoes for women and you can find it here:

-YES they do!
-Socks play an important role in keeping your kids feet healthy, since they act as a barrier between your kids feet and the shoes!
-Your child needs to wear the right type of socks and the right sock size in order for his or her shoes to feel comfortable.
+Socks play an important role in keeping your kids’ feet healthy, since they act as a barrier between your kids’ feet and the shoes, preventing the buildup of bacteria inside the shoes and the formation of blisters.
+Socks will also prevent your child from developing a foot infection.